 Ten things to celebrate about English at Hemlington Hall Academy are:

-2. Agreed practices in place to ensure consistency in teaching across the school.
+- Agreed practices are in place to ensure consistency in teaching across the school.

 Reading and Phonics

 We encourage our children to read at home every day for at least ten minutes to further develop their reading skills and their love of reading.
 All children have a Home School Reading Record in which to record reading at home, and they are provided with a book bag when they start Nursery.
 We encourage parents to be involved in sharing books with their child so that we can work together to create a positive and enjoyable reading environment and encourage them to succeed.
 This includes reading to your child, listening to them read and leading by example, showing your child that you read yourself.

 Our reading scheme in Foundation Stage and Key Stage 1 is phonics based: we teach the Letters and Sounds phonics programme which focuses on securing word recognition skills, as these are essential for children to decode (read) and encode (spell) words accurately.
 Children in Year 1 complete the Phonics Screening check in June.

 All children across the school have access to quality reading materials provided predominantly by Oxford Reading Tree, supplemented by other materials, these include a range of fiction, non-fiction, poetry and plays and combined with drama and role play the love of literature is reinforced.
 Children use and apply their reading skills through accessing the wider curriculum and using technology.

 Just as with Reading, we encourage our children to see Writing as an important skill that needs developing so it can be applied right across the curriculum.
 In addition to daily writing lessons, which develop word-level, sentence-level and text-level skills, our children also have the opportunity to practise and refine their abilities in topic-based context work.